parikshitpagare/parikshitpagare/README.md

 # Hi, I am Parikshit 👋

-I am an embedded systems developer who believes technology can really create a difference in quality of life.
+I am an Embedded Systems Developer who believes technology can really create a difference in quality of life.
 The projects and other related work on my profile have been developed from scratch applying my knowledge and skills.
 I am passionate about my work just like anyone else but my passion comes from a mindset of creating a better world.

 # Interests